-In women, two of the most widely used screening tests are the Papanicolaou (Pap) test to detect cervical cancer and mammography to detect breast cancer.
+In women, two of the most widely used screening tests are the Papanicolaou (Pap) test Screening for Cervical Cancer Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If women have symptoms related to the reproductive system (gynecologic... read more to detect cervical cancer and mammography Mammography Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more to detect breast cancer.
 Both screening tests have been successful in reducing the death rates from these cancers in certain age groups.

-In men, prostate-specific antigen (PSA) levels in the blood may be used to screen for prostate cancer.
+In men, prostate-specific antigen (PSA) levels in the blood may be used to screen for prostate cancer Screening Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+The risk of prostate cancer increases as men age.
+Symptoms, such as difficulty urinating, a need to... read more .
 PSA levels are often high in men with prostate cancer, but levels also are elevated in men with noncancerous (benign) enlargement of the prostate.
 As such, the main drawback to its use as a screening test is the large number of false-positive results, which generally lead to more invasive tests such as a prostate biopsy.
+And doctors are now realizing that not all prostate cancers found on biopsy will go on to cause problems.
 Whether the PSA test should be used routinely to screen for prostate cancer is unresolved, with varying recommendations from different groups.
 Men over 50 should discuss the PSA test with their doctor.

-A common screening test for colon cancer involves checking the stool for blood that cannot be seen by the naked eye (occult blood).
+A common screening test for colon cancer Screening tests Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
+Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more involves checking the stool for blood that cannot be seen by the naked eye (occult blood).
 Finding occult blood in the stool is an indication that something is wrong somewhere in the digestive tract.
 The problem may be cancer, although many other disorders, such as ulcers, hemorrhoids, diverticulosis (small pouches in the colon wall), and abnormal blood vessels in the intestinal walls, can also cause small amounts of blood to leak into the stool.
 In addition, taking an aspirin or another nonsteroidal anti-inflammatory drug (NSAID) or even eating red meat can temporarily cause a positive test result.
-Positive results on the most commonly used test can occasionally be caused by consuming certain raw fruits and vegetables (turnips, cauliflower, broccoli, melons, radishes, and parsnips).
-Some people with blood in the stool may have negative test results because they have consumed vitamin C. Newer screening tests for occult blood that use a different technique are much less susceptible to such errors but are somewhat more costly.
+Positive results on some older tests can occasionally be caused by consuming certain raw fruits and vegetables (turnips, cauliflower, broccoli, melons, radishes, and parsnips).
+Newer screening tests for occult blood use a different technique and are much less susceptible to such errors.
 Outpatient procedures such as sigmoidoscopy, colonoscopy, and a special type of computed tomography (CT) of the colon (CT colonography) are also often used for colon cancer screening.

 Tumor markers are substances secreted into the bloodstream by certain tumors.
 It was first thought that measuring levels of these markers would be an excellent way to screen asymptomatic people for cancer.
 However, tumor markers are often present to some extent in the blood of people who do not have cancer.
 Finding a tumor marker does not necessarily mean a person has cancer, and tumor markers have a very limited role in cancer screening.

-When examination findings or imaging test results suggest cancer, measuring blood levels of tumor markers may provide additional evidence for or against the diagnosis of cancer.
+When examination findings or imaging test results suggest cancer, measuring blood levels of tumor markers (substances secreted into the bloodstream by certain tumors) may provide additional evidence for or against the diagnosis of cancer.
 In people who have been diagnosed with certain types of cancer, tumor markers may be useful to monitor the effectiveness of treatment and to detect possible recurrence of the cancer.
 For some cancers, the level of a tumor marker drops after treatment and increases if the cancer recurs.

 When cancer is diagnosed, staging tests help determine how extensive the cancer is in terms of its location, size, growth into nearby structures, and spread to other parts of the body.
 People with cancer sometimes become impatient and anxious during staging tests, wishing for a prompt start of treatment.
 However, staging allows doctors to determine the most appropriate treatment as well as help to determine prognosis.

-Staging may use scans or other imaging tests, such as x-ray, CT, MRI, bone scans with radioactive materials, or PET.
+Staging may use scans or other imaging tests, such as x-ray, CT, MRI, bone scans with radioactive materials, or positron emission tomography (PET).
 The choice of staging test(s) depends on the type of cancer.
 CT is used to detect cancer in many parts of the body, including the brain and lungs and parts of the abdomen, including the adrenal glands, lymph nodes, liver, and spleen.
 MRI is of particular value in detecting cancers of the brain, bones, and spinal cord.